code-dot-org/dsco_/CONTRIBUTING.md

 Creating a new component may or may not involve creating a new package for that component.
 For example, if `@dsco_/form` exists and you're creating a component that belongs in a form, you should add that component to the existing package (don't forget to add tests and stories!).

 Creating a component that should be in a new package is more involved.
-Make sure to review [our Styleguides](#styleguides) beforehand if you aren't already familiar; consistency is key in a component library!
+Make sure to review [our style guides](#style-guides) beforehand if you aren't already familiar; consistency is key in a component library!

 1. Create the package scaffolding with [`lerna create @dsco_/<name>`](https://github.com/lerna/lerna/tree/main/commands/create#readme).
 You'll be asked a series of questions that influence how the resulting `package.json` is configured.
 You should change the following when prompted:
    - License should be "MIT"